amontoison/Krylov.jl/docs/src/c_fortran.md

 ## Fortran example

-The same problem using the Fortran module (`krylov.f90` included in the bundle):
+The same problem using the Fortran interfaces (`krylov.f90` included in the bundle):

 ```fortran
 program basic_cg